appcypher/awesome-wasm-langs/README.md

 ### <a name="dotnet"></a>.Net <sup>[top⇈](#contents)</sup>
 > .NET Framework is a software framework developed by Microsoft that runs primarily on Microsoft Windows.
 It includes a large class library named Framework Class Library (FCL) and provides language interoperability (each language can use code written in other languages) across several programming languages.
-* [Blazor](https://github.com/aspnet/blazor) - an experimental web UI framework using C#/Razor and HTML, running client-side via WebAssembly.
+* [Mono](https://github.com/mono/mono/tree/master/sdks/wasm) - an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.

 --------------------